Zone plate: Design and manufacture

 Because of this, the smallest size object you can image, Δl, is limited by how small you can reliably make your zones.

 Zone plates are frequently manufactured using lithography.
 As lithography technology improves and the size of features that can be manufactured decreases, the possible resolution of zone plates manufactured with this technique can improve.

+Unlike a standard lens, a binary zone plate produces intensity maxima along the axis of the plate at odd fractions of the primary focus(f/3, f/5, f/7, etc.).
+Although these contain less energy (counts of the spot) than the principal focus (because it is wider), they have the same maximum intensity (counts/m^{2}).
+At even fractions of the primary focus (f/2, f/4, f/6, etc.), the intensity on-axis is zero.

 Continuous zone plates

-Unlike a standard lens, a binary zone plate produces intensity maxima along the axis of the plate at odd fractions (f/3, f/5, f/7, etc.).
-Although these contain less energy (counts of the spot) than the principal focus (because it is wider), they have the same maximum intensity (counts/m).

-However, if the zone plate is constructed so that the opacity varies in a gradual, sinusoidal manner, the resulting diffraction causes only a single focal point to be formed.
+If the zone plate is constructed so that the opacity varies in a gradual, sinusoidal manner, the resulting diffraction causes only a single focal point to be formed.
 This type of zone plate pattern is the equivalent of a transmission hologram of a converging lens.

 For a smooth zone plate, the opacity (or transparency) at a point can be given by:

 where $r$ is the distance from the plate center, and $k$ determines the plate's scale.

 Binary zone plates use almost the same formula, however they depend only on the sign: